Excitonic insulator emerging from semiconducting normal state in $1T$-TiSe$_{2}$: Introduction

-Then, a remaining crucial step to a firm establishment of the EI in TiSe$_2$ is to check quantitatively if $T_c \approx 200$ K indeed follows from the Coulomb interaction alone in material specific calculations.
-Here, we provide such calculations by solving a BCS-like exciton gap equation \cite{Jerome1967,Monney2009} with the Thomas-Fermi screened Coulomb interaction in two dimensions (2D) with experimentally determined electronic structures.
+On the other hand, it should be noted that the excitonic and lattice instabilities should appear simultaneously as reported by Kogar $et~al.$ because they have the same spatial symmetry.
+It means that the origin of the CDW should be rephrased as a quantitative question as to which between the instabilities contributes more to open the CDW gap and to what extent.
+Then, a remaining theoretical step to a firm establishment of the EI in TiSe$_2$ is to check if a majority of the measured $T_c $ indeed follows from the Coulomb interaction alone in material specific calculations, while a quantitative match of the experimental $T_c$ may need assistance from the electron-lattice coupling.\cite{Porer2014} This will help establish that the CDW is formed predominantly by the Coulomb interaction, and confirm the EI view for TiSe$_2$.
+Here, we provide such calculations by solving a BCS-like exciton gap equation \cite{Jerome1967,Monney2009} with experimentally determined electronic structures.

+The employed exciton gap equation as given by Eqs.\ (\ref{eq:Coulomb}) and (\ref{eq:linear}) below is a mean-field approach which is reliable in the weak coupling BCS regime.
+It also gives reliable $T_c$ in the strong coupling BEC regime as was discussed by Bronold and Fehske.\cite{Bronold2006} From the perspective of BCS-BEC crossover theory this may seem surprising because the mean-field theory does not account for preformed excitons above $T_c$ on the semiconducting regime.
+However, the charge neutrality constraint in the present problem as given in (\ref{eq:S_neutral}) leads to a cancellation of the leading order corrections to the chemical potentials and forces $T_c$ on the semiconducting side to coincide with the BEC transition temperatures for a noninteracting boson gas of excitons.\cite{Bronold2006} This justifies the employment of the gap equation for $T_c$ determination in the semiconducting regime as well as the semimetallic one.